THUMNLab/AutoGL/docs/docfile/tutorial/t_quickstart.rst

 The diagram below describes the workflow of AutoGL framework.

 To reach the aim of autoML, our proposed auto graph learning framework is organized as follows.
 We have ``dataset`` to maintain the graph datasets given by users.
 A ``solver`` object needs to be built for specifying the target tasks.
-Inside ``solver``, there are four submodules to help complete the auto graph tasks, namely ``auto feature engineer``, ``auto model``, ``hyperparameter optimization`` and ``auto ensemble``, which will automatically preprocess/enhance your data, choose and optimize deep models and ensemble them in the best way for you.
+Inside ``solver``, there are five submodules to help complete the auto graph tasks, namely ``auto feature engineer``, ``auto model``, ``neural architecture search``, ``hyperparameter optimization`` and ``auto ensemble``, which will automatically preprocess/enhance your data, choose and optimize deep models and ensemble them in the best way for you.

 Let's say you want to conduct an auto graph learning on dataset ``Cora``.
 First, you can easily get the ``Cora`` dataset using the ``dataset`` module: